Tuition and Fees: Waivers, Departmental Payments, and Reimbursements

 For information about eligibility and restrictions for graduate-level tuition and service fee waivers contact the Graduate College on your campus:

-Questions about the taxability of waivers should be directed to UPB at:
+Questions about the taxability of employer provided graduate level tuition and fee benefits should be directed to UPB at:

 - UIUC: 217-265-6363